bbenedict/bbenedict/100days.md

 ## day 6

-Completed a programming exercize for [Coursera Machine Learning](https://www.coursera.org/learn/machine-learning) studying models with different bias and variance properties.
+Completed a programming exercise for [Coursera Machine Learning](https://www.coursera.org/learn/machine-learning) studying models with different bias and variance properties.
 Very interesting developing intuitions for what might be wrong with various models.